darwin-a/PersonalProjects/Personal Programming Projects/Python/Data Science/eICU/Project 1/README.md

 ### Results

-In this section we compare the results of the recent `APACHE IV` / `APAVHE IVa` to our simple machine learning models.
 In this work we constructed LOS and mortality prediction models for patients in the Neuro ICU and compared them to the APACHE IV / APACHE IVa prediction models.
 We conclude that constructing models based on the single feature APACHE Score performs notably worse for both prediction tasks.

 #### Length Of Stay (LOS) Predictions